john-hawkins/Dataset_Transformers/transform/README.md

 # Technical Analysis Transformer

+## NOT IMPLEMENTED

-This is a transformer that continues that approach above, transforming time series into targets and lagged features.
-But the Technical Analysis version creates a range of higher order fetaures that are typically used in the technical analysis of market data.
+This is a transformer that continues that approach above, transforming time series data into targets, windowed and lagged features.
+But the Technical Analysis version creates a range of higher order features that are typically used in the technical analysis of market data.